unquabain/nextup/README.md

 If it's set to `postgres`, the `postgres` section will be used to configure the connection string to the database.

+The `--list` option allows you to override the list specified in the configuration file (or the default list if non is specified or no configuration file is found).

 ## Basic commands

 ### Help